Webkorp-Team/socialkorp-dashboard/README.md

 ## NextJS Boilerplate
-> A simple boilerplate using NextJS, Redux SAGA, Styled Components and Styled System
+> A simple boilerplate using NextJS and Styled Components
 ## Getting Started

 ```sh